 Not only do you have to focus on how to hit a golf ball with accuracy, the correct strength and at a specific angle, but you also have to keep in mind everything else that you have learned such as posture and grip.

-- As you begin your downswing, allow the club head to lag behind the rest of the shaft so that when you finally bring it down for the hit, it’s moving at a high enough speed (see above image).
+As you begin your downswing, allow the club head to lag behind the rest of the shaft so that when you finally bring it down for the hit, it’s moving at a high enough speed.

-- As you bring the club down, shift your weight from your back foot to your front foot, as this will also help improve speed as well as balance.
+As you bring the club down, shift your weight from your back foot to your front foot.
+This will help improve speed as well as balance.

-- Allow your hips to rotate through impact – this will help you hit more solidly and help your shot gain more distance.
+Allow your hips to rotate through impact.
+This will help you hit it more solidly and help your shot gain more distance.

 Following through is important, not only because it helps you see your ball flight, but also because it gets you in the habit of allowing the downswing and impact to run its full course smoothly without any sharp or shaky interferences.

-- You must keep your entire body moving after you’ve made the hit, all while keeping your eyes on the ball flying off in the distance.
+- You must keep your entire body moving after you’ve made the strike, all while keeping your eyes on the ball flying off in the distance.

 - Your weight should shift completely to your front foot, with your back foot only resting on its toe.

 - The club will have made a complete turnaround and end up behind you.

 - You can hold this pose until you see the ball land or fade in order to avoid distractions while the ball is in the air.